f/awesome-chatgpt-prompts/README.md

 > I want you to act as a Talent Coach for interviews.
 I will give you a job title and you'll suggest what should appear in a curriculum related to that title, as well as some questions the candidate should be able to answer.
 My first job title is "Software Engineer".

+## Act as Fun Fact Generator
+Contributed by: [@sachinbarthwal]

+> I want you to provide one fun facts about any topic.
+I will type my keywords of any topic and you will reply with one fun facts about that topic.
+Once you have given one fun fact about the given topic.
+Ask me to provide topic on which you will respond with one fun fact again.
+My first word is "Car".

 # License

 CC-0